abisheksunil/RL-moving-robot/README.md

 <h1>RL for Navigation </h1>

-A Reinforcement learning project for developing an agent to simulate a robot with noise.
+A Reinforcement learning project for developing an agent to simulate a robot with applied noise.

 Undeerlying frameworks:
 Ignition-Gazebo